-- 9.7.4 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 9.7.5 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 9.7.6 Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 9.7.7 Each speaker shall be restricted to not more than five (5) minutes unless permission from the meeting to extend this time has been granted. - 9.7.8 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority. - 9.8.
-Method of taking vote - 9.8.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 9.8.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 9.8.3 Councillors will-must vote by a show of hands. - 9.8.4 The Chairperson will-must call for all Councillors in favour of the motion to indicate their support.
-The Chairperson will-must then call for all Councillors against the motion to indicate their objection. - 9.8.5 All voting at Council meetings (including committee meetings) must be recorded in the minutes of meeting with the names of Councillors who voted for and against each motion or amendment (including the use of the casting vote) being recorded. - 9.8.6 In accordance with the Local Government Regulation 2012, if a Councillor present fails to vote, the Councillor is taken to have voted in the negative and this will be recorded in the minutes accordingly. - 9.8.75 Any Councillor may call for a 'division' on an item.
-If a division is called, the minutes will must record the names of Councillors and how they voted. (including abstaining). - 9.8.68 The Chairperson shall declare the result of a vote or a division as soon as it has been determined. - 9.8.79 All motions and details of their outcome (ie whether they were lost or carried) must be recorded in the minutes. - 9.8.810 If a motion is carried unanimously, this will-must be recorded in the minutes accordingly.
+- 9.7.4 If the amendment to a motion is passed, the Councillor who moved the original motion will have the right of reply to the amended motion. - 9.7.5 Once the right of reply has been exercised on a motion, the debate on the motion is closed. - 9.7.6 Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 9.7.7 Each speaker shall be restricted to not more than five (5) minutes unless permission from the meeting to extend this time has been granted. - 9.7.8 Where two or more Councillors indicate they may wish to speak at the same time, the Chairperson shall determine who is entitled to priority.

+9.8.
+Method of taking vote

+- 9.8.1 Before any matter is put to the vote, the Chairperson may direct the motion or amendment to be read again by the Chief Executive Officer or other officer who is taking the minutes of the meeting. - 9.8.2 The Chairperson must, in taking the vote on a motion or amendment, put the question, first in the affirmative and then in the negative and may do so as often as necessary to form and declare an opinion as to whether the affirmative or the negative has the majority vote. - 9.8.3 Councillors must vote by a show of hands. - 9.8.4 The Chairperson must call for all Councillors in favour of the motion to indicate their support.
+The Chairperson must then call for all Councillors against the motion to indicate their objection. - 9.8.5 All voting at Council meetings (including committee meetings) must be recorded in the minutes of meeting with the names of Councillors who voted for and against each motion or amendment (including the use of the casting vote) being recorded. - 9.8.6 In accordance with the Local Government Regulation 2012, if a Councillor present fails to vote, the Councillor is taken to have voted in the negative and this will be recorded in the minutes accordingly, including the fact that the councillor failed to vote. - 9.8.7 The Chairperson shall declare the result of a vote or a division as soon as it has been determined. - 9.8.8 All motions and details of their outcome (ie whether they were lost or carried) must be recorded in the minutes. - 9.8.9 If a motion is carried unanimously, this must be recorded in the minutes accordingly.

-- 9.8.9 Where the majority of members vote in favour of the motion, the minutes will record that the majority of members voted in favour of the motion and outline those members that voted against the motion or abstained from the vote. - 9.8.10 Councillors have the right to request that their names and how they voted be recorded in the minutes if they so request, for voting other than by Division. - 9.8.111 Except upon a motion to repeal or amend it, the resolution shall not be discussed after the vote has been declared. - 9.8.1212 If a report contains distinct recommendations, the decision of Council may be taken separately on each recommendation. - 9.8.13 To avoid any doubt or where there is any conflict about the recording of the minutes of Council meetings, all voting must be recorded in accordance with 9.8.5 of this MeetingsProcedure Policy.
+- 9.8.10 Except upon a motion to repeal or amend it, the resolution shall not be discussed after the vote has been declared. - 9.8.11 If a report contains distinct recommendations, the decision of Council may be taken separately on each recommendation. - 9.8.12 To avoid any doubt or where there is any conflict about the recording of the minutes of Council meetings, all voting must be recorded in accordance with 9.8.5 of this MeetingsProcedure Policy.